sheenakapoor/Weather-Forecasting-Package/src/weatherfc/README.md

 ## Weather Forecasting Package
-This github repo hosts a simple code for giving the weather forecast for current temperature, feels like temperature, Weather Description.
+This github repo hosts a simple code for giving the weather forecast for current temperature, feels like temperature, and provides weather description.

 The purpose of this package:
 1. Take input of US Post Office ZIP Code from the user.